All Episodes

 This was dug out of the dusty archives of the tax division of the Department of Justice.

-Uh this is an old, old case that they chose not to pursue for lack of evidence long ago.
+This is an old, old case that they chose not to pursue for lack of evidence long ago.

-So this is an illegitimate prosecution in my judgment.
+So this is an illegitimate prosecution, in my judgment.

-But they dug down deep, and I think Judge Ellis had it right.
+And I think Judge Ellis had it right.

 He goes, I don't see any relation in this indictment and what it has to do with the special counsel in terms of being authorized to investigate.